 State Law Overview

-State laws drastically differ on how marijuana can be used, whether for medical or recreational purposes, and how its use might be punished.
+State laws differ significantly on how marijuana can be used, whether for medical or recreational purposes, and how its use might be addressed.
 The one clear exception for all is state laws can’t contradict federal laws.
 For example, employees cannot drive a federal vehicle under the influence of any substances, including prescription medications and legal medical marijuana.
 Otherwise, how you deal with employees who use medical or recreational marijuana really depends on where your business is located.

 Medical Marijuana Use